 Research and Dissertation

-Upon successful completion of the qualifying examination, a committee usually consisting of three or four Harvard faculty members is selected and chaired by the research supervisor and constituted to oversee the dissertation research.
+Upon successful completion of the qualifying examination, a committee usually consisting of three or four Harvard faculty members is selected and chaired by the research supervisor (if SEAS faculty) and constituted to oversee the dissertation research.
 The committee must include at least two SEAS faculty members, one of whom must be a senior faculty member.
 PhD students are expected to meet with members of their committee at least annually, with each subject area specifying the format of such meetings.

 A dissertation must, in the judgment of the research committee, meet the standards of significant and original research.
 No prospectus is required.
 The dissertation should be a coherent document addressed to a broad audience in the subject area.
 A collection of manuscripts intended for publication as technical papers is not considered by SEAS to constitute an acceptable dissertation.